mbmilligan/msi-ipython-nb-ex/README.md

 Python Examples for MSI
 =======================

-The IPython notebooks in this repository accompany the Python for Scientific Computing workshop hosted by the Minnesota Supercomputing Institute.
-Visit https://www.msi.umn.edu/tutorials/python-scientific-computing for details and a PDF copy of the slides.
+The Jupyter notebooks in this repository accompany the Python for Scientific Computing workshop hosted by the Minnesota Supercomputing Institute.
+Visit https://msi.umn.edu/tutorials/advanced-python-msi for details and a link to the accompanying slides.
+There are videos available of past MSI tutorials on the [MSI Youtube channel](https://www.youtube.com/@UofMMSI).
+The most recent video of this tutorial [can be found here](https://www.youtube.com/watch?v=_3trx-MvGn8).

 Getting started
 ---------------